Quantum Electrodynamics vacuum polarization solver: Numerical Algorithm

 The method adopted to study the numerical stability of the QED polarization solver follows the standard mode analysis \cite{taflove}.
 With the linear Yee scheme, the one-dimensional numerical dispersion relation for a plane wave propagating on a grid with spatial and temporal resolution $\Delta x$ and $\Delta t$ respectively is \cite{taflove}

-A notable case is when $\Delta t = \Delta x/c$ for which Eq.(\ref{linear_omega}) reduces to the EM dispersion relation for a plane wave in vacuum, $\omega_0 = ck$.
+A notable case is when $\Delta t = \Delta x/c$ for which equation~\eref{linear_omega} reduces to the EM dispersion relation for a plane wave in vacuum, $\omega = kc$.
 To study the stability of the new set of QED-corrected Maxwell's equations using this method, a self-consistent numerical dispersion relation was derived.
-Due to the non-linearity of the equations, the new dispersion relation can be written as
+Due to the nonlinearity of the equations, the new numerical dispersion relation can be written as

-where $E_0$ is the amplitude of the wave and $F_{NL}$ is a nonlinear function of $\omega$, $k$, and the spatial and temporal steps.
-In the classical limit $\xi \rightarrow 0 $ the RHS goes to zero and the dispersion relation reduces to Eq.(\ref{linear_omega}).
-A numerical plane wave propagating via our QED solver will therefore obey Eq.(\ref{nl_omega}).
+where $E_0$ is the amplitude of the wave and $F_\mathrm{NL}$ is a nonlinear function of $\omega$, $k$, and the spatial and temporal steps.
+In the classical limit $\xi \rightarrow 0 $ the RHS goes to zero and the dispersion relation reduces to equation~\eref{linear_omega}.
+A numerical plane wave propagating via our QED solver will therefore obey equation~\eref{nl_omega}.

-For a numerical plane wave the EM invariant $\vec E \cdot \vec B$ is identically zero, whereas the invariant $E^2-B^2$ will not vanish identically due to finite spatial resolution and the fact that the fields must be interpolated in space to evaluate the invariants, as already discussed above.
+For a numerical plane wave the EM invariant $\boldsymbol E \cdot \boldsymbol B$ is identically zero, whereas the invariant $E^2-B^2$ will not vanish identically due to finite spatial resolution and the fact that the fields must be interpolated in space to evaluate the invariants, as already discussed above.
 Therefore, the amplitude of this EM invariant depends on the interpolation method and grid resolution.
-We calculate this dependence by evaluating $E^2-B^2$ at a given grid point, taking into account that a correct centering in space implies one of the fields must be interpolated to the position of the other (in this case the $B$ field, using linear interpolation).
+We calculate this dependence by evaluating $E^2-B^2$ at a given grid point, taking into account that a correct centering in space implies that one of the fields must be interpolated to the position of the other (in this case the $B$ field, using linear interpolation).
 This yields